4ydan/KasaWiFiPlug/README.rst

 Installing
 ----------
 First of all make sure you have downloaded "KASA" on your mobile device and the plug is connected with your network.
-| Then insert your your device ip in "config.ini".
+|br|Then insert your your device ip in "config.ini".
 Your default port should be 9999
-| Finally, you should be able to send commands with kasa.py
+|br|Finally, you should be able to send commands with kasa.py

 .. code-block:: text